evdcush/TensorFlow-wheels/README.md

 These are custom TensorFlow wheels built from source, optimized for my machines.
 All wheels were built for x64 linux (confirmed working on \*buntu 16.04) with intel processors.

+The GPU versions are built for a machine with a Core i7-7700 and GTX 1070.

+The CPU versions are mostly built for my ancient thinkpads (T430: -march=ivybridge, X201: -march=westmere).

 ## Wheels Available

 You can find the wheels in the [releases page](https://github.com/evdcush/TensorFlow-wheels/releases).